Ask. Learn. Improve

 Starting with a pilot proves value and builds organizational confidence before full-scale deployment.

-Q: What if we have very small sites—do they need dedicated agents?
+Q what if we have very small sites—do they need dedicated agents?

 A: Yes, often especially beneficial for small sites: